Skip to main content

 No More Cloud Function Watching a Bucket

-Instead of running a Cloud Function that listens for GCS bucket events to find out a partner's file showed up, let Files.com be the front door that takes the file in and publishes the event itself — with the access controls and audit trail a raw bucket path doesn't give you.
-You don't even need a GCS bucket; the event fires wherever the file lands.
+Today you run a Cloud Function that listens for GCS bucket events just to find out a partner’s file showed up.
+Let Files.com be the front door instead.
+It takes the file in and publishes the event itself, with the access controls and audit trail a raw bucket path doesn’t give you.
+You don’t even need a GCS bucket, since the event fires wherever the file lands.

 Files In Any Way, Events Out to Google Cloud

-Files can arrive over SFTP, FTPS, AS2, the API, an Inbox, or a Share Link — and any of those can fire the Pub/Sub event.
+Files can arrive over SFTP, FTPS, AS2, the API, an Inbox, or a Share Link.
+Any of those can fire the Pub/Sub event.
 So a partner who can only do SFTP still kicks off your Google Cloud pipeline.

 Publish to a Topic You Don't Own

 The Topic can belong to another team, a vendor, or a partner running the downstream pipeline.
-They grant publish access on their Topic, and you add the credential.
+They grant publish access on their Topic, you add the credential, and your files start feeding their pipeline without either side building a bridge.

 The Details That Matter for Pub/Sub